 Slice

-- Serve with Texas barbecue sauce.
+- Serve with Texas barbecue sauce or enjoy it on its own.

 Smoking Times Per Pound